Got a new gadget? Our Lithium-ion Battery Fire Safety Tips

 Dropping, damaging, or immersing electricals in water can also cause lithium-ion battery products to malfunction.

-Lancashire Fire and Rescue Service report that 70% of lithium-ion battery fires in the last three years have involved chargers!
+Lancashire Fire and Rescue Service reports that 70% of lithium-ion battery fires in the last three years have involved chargers!

 Knowing how to safely charge these devices can be the difference between safety and disaster.